Navilongo/Python-Analysis/README.md

 # python-challenge

-In this repository I utilized python to create a basic analysis on rats
+In this repository I utilized python to create a basic analysis of data to determine the winner of a popular electoral poll and bank accounting on PyBank's directory.